zhullyb/monyhar/monyhar/docs/linux/development.md

 ## What Needs Work

-Look at the Chromium bug tracker for
+Look at the Monyhar bug tracker for
 [open Linux issues](http://code.google.com/p/monyhar/issues/list?can=2&q=os%3Alinux).

 Issues marked "Available" are ready for someone to claim.
 To claim an issue, add